MihirR23/Aerospace_Digital_Twin/_posts/2026-03-19-fault-scenarios-four-scl-function-blocks-tested.md

 Engine 1 deploys immediately on trigger.
 Engine 2 is held back for 5 seconds before its deploy output fires.
 The master timer runs from trigger throughout, so Engine 2's recorded deployment time includes the full delay period.

 Engine 2's fault indicator activates during the delay state, flagging the hold as a fault condition.
-On the physical station, Engine 1 consistently showed deployment times around 209ms while Engine 2 showed times exceeding 10,000ms — a clear and unambiguous demonstration of the delayed deployment fault.
+On the physical station, Engine 1 consistently showed deployment times around 209ms while Engine 2 showed times exceeding 10,000ms, a clear and unambiguous demonstration of the delayed deployment fault.

 ## Scenario 3 — Incomplete Deployment

 Flow restrictors were fitted to both cylinders to slow the stroke rate sufficiently for the 2-second deploy cutoff to catch both cylinders mid-stroke before they reach full extension.
 The double solenoid valves hold the cylinders in their last position when both solenoid outputs are de-energised, simulating transcowls that have partially deployed and stalled.

 Neither deployed sensor triggers.
 Both engines are flagged as faulty.
 After a dwell period the system actively retracts both cylinders.
-This scenario requires the flow restrictors — without them the cylinders extend too quickly for the timer-based cutoff to intercept the stroke.
+This scenario requires the flow restrictors, without them the cylinders extend too quickly for the timer-based cutoff to intercept the stroke.

 ## Scenario 4 — Asymmetric Speed